ivanxma/HeatwaveML-Lab/01-Import/README.md

 ```
 Endpoint
 Connect to the DB system using a MySQL client/connector via the endpoint below.
-How do I connect?
-Private IP address: 10.x.y.z
+Private IP address: 10.0.30.z
 ```

 - Configure VCN security list